sysfatal/sysfatal.github.io/vlc.md

 	 SHT_STRTAB.
 The attribute type used is SHF_ALLOC.
 ```

-Those strings are used by the `.dynsym` table:
+Those strings are used by the `.dynsym` section:

 ```
 .dynsym